-A model aircraft is a non-human-carrying device capable of sustained flight within visual line of sight of the pilot or spotter(s).
+A model aircraft is a non-human-carrying aircraft capable of sustained flight in the atmosphere.
 It may not exceed limitations of this code and is intended exclusively for sport, recreation, education and/or competition.
-All model flights must be conducted in accordance with this safety code and related AMA guidelines, any additional rules specific to the flying site, as well as all applicable laws and regulations.
+All model flights must be conducted in accordance with this safety code and any additional rules specific to the flying site.